 The doctor may ask the person about their symptoms and health history.
 A few specific signs and symptoms may point to the early signs of AS.

 Is there a family history of AS?

-For example, the person has not had an injury that can be linked to the pain, or no undue stress has been put on the back.
+For example, if the person has not had an injury or put undue strain on their back, they may have AS.

-What may start as a very slight stiffness can gradually grow into aching, stiff joints, and a rigid-feeling spine as the disorder progresses.
+The pain often develops over several weeks or months.
+It may start as a slight stiffness and gradually grow into aching, stiff joints and reduced mobility in the spine.

-With many conditions, chronic back pain gets better when resting.
+With many conditions, chronic back pain improves when resting.
 The opposite is true with AS.
-People who have AS will experience more pain when resting or sleeping.
-The pain gradually gets better as they move around throughout the day.

 The pain caused by AS is also different from other types of back pain because exercise makes it better, not worse.

-Exercise and stretching can irritate other people with back pain, but someone with back pain caused by AS will feel relief after stretching or doing other forms of exercise.
+Exercise and stretching can irritate people with back pain, but someone with back pain caused by AS typically feels relief after stretching or doing other forms of exercise.

 Do NSAIDs treat the pain?

 Over-the-counter drugs such as ibuprofen or prescription nonsteroidal anti-inflammatory drugs (NSAIDs) will ease the pain in the early stages of AS.
 They are usually not enough to deal with the disorder over time.